 Before applying to graduate school at the age of 30, I had spent almost eight years playing a lot of (relatively) high stakes poker.
 I’ve hesitated to publish this post—it reveals my youthful immaturity and recklessness.
 But at the urging of my son-in-law, I’ll publish it nonetheless.
 Here is the story of my youthful playing poker.

 Next, I went to a bookstore in the mall (remember when they had them?) and found Amarillo Slim’s Play Poker to Win: Million Dollar Strategies from the Legendary World Series of Poker Winner.
 (The link is to a revised edition.)
 The 1970s edition of the book I read didn’t have many details about poker playing but it was new and provide some good insights.
-Most importantly it discussed the game of Texas Holdem which I introduced into our game.
-This gave me an edge as no one else was familiar with it.
+Most importantly it discussed Texas Holdem which I introduced into our game.
+This gave me an edge as no one else was familiar with hold-em.

 Soon a few of my older and wealthier acquaintances started playing pot limit with a $100 maximum bet.
 Being competitive I wanted to play in the game but didn’t have the funds.
 So I kept playing in the small game trying to build my bankroll.
 At about the same time, I saw an advertisement for a $100 poker book—over $400 in today’s money—How I Made Over $1,000,000 Playing Poker.
 (The book has evolved into Doyle Brunson’s Super System.)
 I studied it closely and somehow got a few hundred dollars together and took a shot in the big game.
 Through a combination of luck and skill I quickly had about $3000. ($11,300 today.)
-Soon my buddies didn’t want to play with me so in January 1979, armed with my small bankroll and a BA in philosophy in hand, I took off for Las Vegas.
+Soon my buddies didn’t want to play with me so in January 1979, armed with my small bankroll and a BA in philosophy (is that relevant?), I took off for Las Vegas.

-Brunson had written that the 10-20 Holdem game at the Golden Nugget casino was the toughest game in the world so I sat right down at it.
+Brunson had written that the $10-$20 Holdem game at the Golden Nugget casino was the toughest game in the world so I sat right down at it.
 I didn’t do well in the game so I started playing smaller limit games to keep my bankroll intact.
 I did play in one of the first Holdem tournaments ever held with a $200 buy-in.
 Of about 100 entrants I came in 10th but received no prize money.
 I also played in the side games of both the Super Bowl of Poker and the World Series of Poker.
 During my time in Vegas, I competed against poker legends such as Amarillo Slim, Puggy Pearson, Sailor Roberts, and Tom McEvoy.
-My problem was I’d make a little money, step up to a bigger game, and typically lose.
+My problem was I’d make a little money, step up to a bigger game, and lose.

 I did meet a number of memorable people in my time.
 A casino manager was very nice to me and gave me a job years later as a blackjack dealer.
 An older poker player actually discussed a little philosophy with me.
 And a Vietnam war vet with whom I became friends once asked to borrow a couple of dollars.
 I searched for quarters until he told me that $2 in Vegas meant $200!